wiksien/wiksien.github.io/README.md

 Users should be able to:

-- See hover states for interactive elements
+- See active states for interactive elements

 ### Screenshot